vhub-team/native-db/functions/0xAFBD61CC738D9EB9.md

 # ENTITY::GET_ENTITY_ROTATION

 ## Summary
-Gets the rotation of an entity.
+Gets the rotation of an entity

 ## Parameters
 * **ENTITY_INDEX** entityIndex